steveklabnik/edges/README.md

 It's called Edges because Rust has sharp edges, and `()`s kinda look like the edge of something.
 I'm bad at names.

+There are some annoying bits about the way that Lispy uses dynamic types, and so it's kinda hard to port over directly.
+I might try porting a different Lisp instead or just totally writing my own.

 ## Building

 ```bash